top of page

 Performance in Brussels, during the International Conference on Music Education organised by UNESCO

-In 1953 JM World Orchestra brought together outstanding young musicians under the guidance of world-class conductors for a full concert programme followed by an international tour.
+In 1953 JM World Orchestra brought together outstanding young musicians in Brussels under the guidance of world-class conductors such as Franz André and Paul Hindemith for a full concert programme followed by an international tour showcasing the orchestra’s talent on renowned stages and festivals.

 Conductor